vercel/next.js/.github/actions/issue-validator/repro-link/invalid-link.md

 The bug template that you filled out has a section called "Link to the code that reproduces this issue or a replay of the bug", which is where you should provide the link to the reproduction.

-- If you did not provide a link, or the link you provided is not valid, we will close the issue.
+- If you did not provide a link or the link you provided is not valid, we will close the issue.
-- If you provided a link to a private repository, we will close the issue.
+- If you provide a link to a private repository, we will close the issue.
-- If you provided a link to a repository but not in the correct section, we will close the issue.
+- If you provide a link to a repository but not in the correct section, we will close the issue.

 ### What should I do?